 A will requires careful thought.
 For example, what if you pre-deceased your loved one and the person’s dementia had progressed?
 Have you considered alternative executors for your estate and how best to support the person with dementia?
-For more information about wills, visit Dementia Australia and the Australian Government website.
+For more information about wills, visit Australian Seniors.

 Discuss with the person you support